Tips for Fully-Rated Programs

 I understand that my Rating expires in two years.
 What if I want to Re-Rate?

 - Programs with a One-, Two-, or Three-Star Rating can participate in a Building Quality or Full-Rating Cohort as soon as six months after the issuance date listed on your Rating Certificate (June 30 or December 31).
 Programs with a Four-Star Rating can participate in Building Quality up to 18 months prior to their current Rating’s expiration date and receive 20-60 hours of Quality Coaching and supports, or they can join a new Full-Rating Cohort 18 months after they are Rated to earn a new Rating.
 Contact your local Child Care Aware of Minnesota agency for more information.

-- If a program does not reapply for a Rating, it will expire on the expiration date listed on the program’s Rating certificate.
+- If a program does not reapply, the Rating will end on the expiration date listed on the program’s Rating certificate.
 At that time, the Rating will be removed from the program’s profile on ParentAware.org, access to Early Learning Scholarships may be impacted, and eligibility for higher Child Care Assistance Program (CCAP) rates based on a Three- or Four-Star Rating will end.

 What support is available to Rated programs?

-- Read through our Benefits and Key Resources sections for recommended resources and partnerships – including financial aid, business consultation, training, and coaching – that offer support to Rated programs.
+- Read through our Benefits and Key Resources sections for recommended resources and partnerships – including financial aid, business consultation, training, professional development advising, and coaching – that offer support to Rated programs.

 What should I do between Ratings?